jgeumlek/MoltenGamepad/documentation/permissions_(udev).md

 ## Rumble

-Should MG ever support rumble, write permissions will be needed on the event devices. (and read permission on uninput)
+In order to send rumble events to a device, MoltenGamepad requires write access to the event device.

 ## Allow MoltenGamepad to change permissions (Hide the original device)